Aeroluna/Vivify/README.md

   "t": "SetMaterialProperty",
   "d": {
     "asset": string, // File path to the desired material.
-    "duration": float, // The length of the event in beats (defaults to 0).
+    "duration": float, // The length of the event in beats.
+Defaults to 0.
-    "easing": string, // An easing for the animation to follow (defaults to easeLinear).
+    "easing": string, // An easing for the animation to follow.
+Defaults to "easeLinear".
     "properties": [{
       "id": string, // Name of the property on the material.
       "type": string, // Type of the property (Texture, Float, Color).